chibiboba/JS-120/aaaa Notes/Lesson 3 Notes.md

 ```

 - You already know that all arrays are objects.
 That doesn't make it any less useless, however, so we need `Array.isArray` to distinguish between arrays and other objects.

+#### Array like object

+- All objects with a `length` property is an array-like object.
+  - Does it need properties with keys that are non-negative integers?

 ##### Array.from